 Rose saw the danger and quickly avoided it.
 “No, of course not.
 I had a friend cast it on me.”
 He opened his mouth, and she added quickly, “I’m not telling you who.”

-“You said something about us all getting top marks in our years.”
+“You said something about me getting top marks in our year.”

-He looked a little surprised.
 Rose wasn’t sure what he’d been expecting, but judging from the surprise on his face, this wasn’t it.
-“Yeah, I did,” he said.
+“Yeah, I did.”

 “Well, I don’t know if you were just exaggerating or not, but if you weren’t, you’re wrong.”
 She wasn’t sure why it had been bothering her so much, but she’d been dwelling on it more than she liked.